WillPepperr/retail-invoice-automation-analysis/README.md

-Produce and bread alone account for over **60% of total labor cost.** This is due to volume of invoices processed, and represents the number of invoices needing processed per product group.
+Produce and bread alone account for over **60% of total labor cost.** This is due to the volume of invoices processed, and represents the number of invoices needing to be processed per product group.
 While most time is attributed to produce, bread, and dairy, priority should be delegated by individual vendor volume, and not given to all vendors strictly on their product group.

 ![Alt text](visuals/invoice_count_by_category.png)